-We captured the profile view of the subject's face and respiratory airflow from a distance of 6-8 ft (Figure 10).
-A piezo-strap transducer [Figure 11(a)] wrapped around the subject's diaphragm measured the thoracic circumference during expiration and nonexpiratory phase.
-The transducer sent its signal to a PowerLab data acquisition system [ADI Instruments, Australia-Figure 11(b)].
-This was the gold standard that we used for benchmarking the infrared imaging measurements.
+We captured the profile view of the subjects' face and respiratory airflow from a distance of 6-8 feet (Figure 10).
+A piezo-strap transducer (Figure 11(a)) wrapped around the subject's diaphragm was measuring the thoracic circumference during expiration and non-expiratory phase.
+The transducer was sending its signal to a PowerLab Data Acquisition System (ADI Instruments, Australia - Figure 11(b)).
+This was the gold standard that we used for ground truthing the infrared imaging measurements.